Vaginismus: What You Need to Know

 What can I do?

-Sexual relationship is usually affected by vaginismus because it becomes extremely hard for a woman to have penetrative sex.
-The good news is, it is highly treatable.
+Sexual relationships and natural conceiving are usually affected by vaginismus because it becomes extremely hard for a woman to have penetrative sex.
+The good news is, it is now highly treatable.

 Seek Treatment for Vaginismus